LukeisStuff/bonusblocks/README.md

   + 13 blocks now have stairs to go along with them

 * Overgrown Biome
-  + Found inbetween boreal forests and taigas
+  + Found between boreal forests and taigas
   + Jacaranda trees are rarely found here with purple wood
 * Mesa Biome
   + Scorchedstone and Scorched trees are found here that give black wood
-  + Found between deserts and
+  + Found between deserts and outbacks
 * Maple Forest Biome
   + Maple trees are found here, they give red wood
   + Found near rainforests